Maxayer/booking_automation/README.txt

 the project allows to commit tests on three browsers: chrome, firefox and opera

-launch the tests from root directory, for exemple:
+launch the tests from the root directory, for example:

 pytest -v -s Project/tests/test_class.py